 Wall Balls are most often a 20-pound med-ball to a 10′ target for men and 14-pound med-ball to a 9′ target for women.
 Online qualifiers like the Open almost always use high rep schemes because the weight and height isn’t challenging for top athletes until the reps are above 50 in a set.
 The nature of how Wall Balls are programmed impacts how we dissect this movement.

 Mobility – Strength – Skill

 To maximize your potential, capacity and efficiency for Wall Balls you must master it’s specific mobility, strength and skill demands.
-Renowned Functional Fitness Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
+Renowned CrossFit Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
 Let’s take on the monster one “head” at a time.

 There are two key positions requiring mobility in the Wall Ball:

 1) Front Squat: Squatting with a med-ball is a front squat.
 You must be able to get to the bottom of your squat while maintaining an upright torso.
 This will allow you to move straight up and down like a piston with your chest pointed straight at the wall rather than rounding or allowing the torso to be less upright.
 Think about good positioning, specifically torso angle for a front squat versus a back squat.
 The same applies to the Wall Ball.

 2) Overhead Position: The finish position of the Wall Ball is often overlooked probably because people don’t understand how it can limit their capacity.
 If you can’t effortlessly lockout your arms in line with your ears you are having to work against yourself in the Wall Ball.
 Think about how your Wall Ball capacity would improve if you could effortless get into this position and stay there.

 Here are a few of my favorite mobilizations to work on your overhead position: